Campbell River, British Columbia: Climate

 Campbell River has a Mediterranean climate (Köppen climate classification Csb), very closely bordering on oceanic (Cfb).
 The most precipitation is measured in November, at 231 mm on average.
 January tends to see the most snow, 23.3 cm on average.
 In the winter months, occasional Arctic bursts from the interior of British Columbia can make their way to the coast, bringing temperatures below freezing.
 If a Pacific low reaches the coast, a large snowfall can occur.
 Snowfalls in excess of 45 cm have been recorded in a 24-hour period, and the greatest recorded snowfall was 53.3 cm in 1978.

 Vancouver Island's coldest temperature of -23.9 C was recorded in Campbell River on 30 January 1969.

+The record high temperature was 39.6 C recorded June 27, 2021.
+The record high daily minimum was 21.7 C recorded June 17, 1969.
+The record highest dew point was 23.8 C recorded June 28, 2021.
+The most humid month was July 1998 with an average dew point of 13.8 C, with no dew point below 8.0 C. The warmest month was July 1985 with an average mean temperature of 21.9 C, an average daily maximum of 27.8 C, and no daily maximum temperature below 22.4 C. July 2009 recorded the month with the highest average monthly daily minimum of 13.9 C. July 1998 also set a record with no temperature below 10.3 C for the entire month.

+The lowest yearly maximum dew point is 15.4 C recorded in 2001.
+The lowest yearly maximum daily minimum temperature is 14.0 C recorded in 1983.
+The lowest yearly maximum temperature is 29.6 C recorded in 1999.

+The average yearly maximum dew point is 17.7 C and the average yearly maximum daily minimum temperature is 16.7 C.